Literacy

 Hesket Classroom

-Alongside the explicit teaching of phonemes, students learn high frequency or ‘Camera Words’ to give confidence and fluency to reading.
+frequency or ‘Camera Words’ to give confidence and fluency to reading.

 Writing

-Hesket Primary School bases their Writing hour on the High Impact Teaching Strategies, particularly Worked Examples and High Expectations, alongside regular opportunities for sustained practise.
+Hesket Primary School bases their Writing hour on the High Impact Teaching Strategies, particularly Worked Examples and High Expectations alongside regular opportunities for sustained practice.
 The program empowers students to become confident writers by providing high-quality models within a structured framework and extended opportunities for daily practice.
 From Foundation, teachers model high-quality writing and encourage students to experiment with new techniques in their own work.
 Teachers model the behaviours of great writers and set high expectations for students, resulting in work of an exceptional standard.

 At Hesket, students: